Leopold II, Holy Roman Emperor: Grand Duke of Tuscany

 During the last few years of his rule in Tuscany, Leopold had begun to be frightened by the increasing disorders in the German and Hungarian dominions of his family, which were the direct result of his brother's strict methods.
 He and Joseph II were tenderly attached to one another and met frequently both before and after the death of their mother.
 The portrait by Pompeo Batoni in which they appear together shows that they bore a strong personal resemblance to one another.
-But it may be said of Leopold, as of Fontenelle, that his heart was made of brains.
+But it may be said of Leopold, as of Bernard le Bovier de Fontenelle, that his heart was made of brains.
 He knew that he had to succeed his childless eldest brother in Austria, and he was unwilling to inherit his unpopularity.
-When, therefore, in 1789 Joseph, who knew himself to be dying, asked him to come to Vienna and become co-regent, Leopold evaded the request.
+When, therefore, in 1789, Joseph, who knew himself to be dying, asked him to come to Vienna and become co-regent, Leopold evaded the request.

 He was still in Florence when Joseph II died at Vienna on 20 February 1790, and he did not leave his Italian capital until 3 March 1790.
 Following the principle of secundogeniture which had allowed him to rule Tuscany, Leopold entrusted the grand duchy to his younger son Ferdinand III, who ruled until the French invasion in 1797 and then again from 1814 to 1824.